-Dumbbell Front Squats - 3 sets x 8 reps
+DB Front Squats or Goblet Squats - 3 sets x 8 reps

 Hip Thrusters - 3 sets x 6 reps

-Assisted Pull Ups - 3 sets x 6 reps
+Assisted Pull Ups or Lunging Kettlebell Row - 3 sets x 6 reps

 The Cool Down: Finish with these 4 stretches, Chest, Child’s Pose, Hip Flexor and Figure 4.
 Hold each 20 - 30 seconds and breathe.
 Remind your client to inhale the strength of the workout and exhale the suppression and frustration.
 Repeat the mantra.
 Now you have taught your client a new way of approaching their STRONG, both in the gym and in life.